M4NU5/Personal_Website/content/blog/DRAFTS/1_DRAFT/deploy argocd/index.md

 kubectl apply -f https://raw.githubusercontent.com/M4NU5/UltimateHomeServer/main/apps/root.yaml
 ```

 ArgoCD reads the repo, finds the Application manifests, and deploys the stack in wave order.
 That's the entire cluster rebuild story.
+If you ever want to add a new repository just execute this step and ArgoCD takes care of the rest.

 ---

 ## Secrets in a Public Repo

-The repo is public.
-That constraint shapes the whole secrets strategy.
+Secrets in code?!
+I hear you scream, but your a security engineer and this is a public repo how could you be so reckless!

+I live by the belief that security needs to be an enabler not a blocker.
+That means whatever solution needs to be simple to setup and secure to execute on.
+We can achive both of these with Sealed Secrets.

 **Sealed Secrets** encrypts your secret with the cluster's public key and lets you commit the ciphertext safely.
 Only the in-cluster controller can decrypt it.
 The workflow: